 Obligations of the Borrower

 1. The borrower must exhibit the works continuously during the loan period.
-If such exhibition becomes impossible, the loan may be terminated and the works returned to the Gallery for use by other institutions.
-The NGA reserves the right to recall works at any time for such purposes as special exhibitions or conservation treatment.
+If such exhibition becomes impossible, the loan may be terminated and the works returned to the National Gallery for use by other institutions.
+The National Gallery reserves the right to recall works at any time for such purposes as special exhibitions or conservation treatment.

 2. The borrower is responsible for the following costs associated with the loan:

-- insurance, which will be maintained under the Gallery's policy (the borrower to be billed for extended loans at the end of each calendar year or upon termination of the loan)
+- insurance, which will be maintained under the National Gallery's policy (the borrower to be billed for extended loans at the end of each calendar year or upon termination of the loan); and

 - annual conservation examination, if the loan is extended beyond the initial loan period.